-There have been no changes to our critical accounting policies since December 31, 2013.
-For more information on critical accounting policies, see, Note 3, "Summary of Significant Accounting Policies and Recent Accounting Pronouncements," to the consolidated financial statements in our 2013 Form 10-K. Readers are encouraged to review those disclosures in conjunction with this Quarterly Report on Form 10-Q.
+There have been no changes to our critical accounting policies since December 31, 2014.
+For a discussion of our accounting policies, see, Note 3, "Accounting Policies and Recent Accounting Pronouncements," in the Notes to Consolidated Financial Statements in our 2014 Form 10-K. Readers are encouraged to review those disclosures in conjunction with this Quarterly Report on Form 10-Q.